krstvc/krstvc/README.md

-# Hi there 👋, I'm Marko!
+# Hi there 👋

+I'm Marko.
 I'm a Data Scientist with experience in NLP and Computer Vision.

 ## 📫 My coordinates: